C Program For Strong Number

 Next, we assign the original value to the Temp variable.
 It will help us to preserve our original value while we do all the manipulation on the Temp variable.

 Here, the first while Loop (Outer one) in C strong number program will split the number into individual digits.
 Next, the inner while loop will find the factorial of that digit.
-I suggest you refer C Program to find Factorials article to understand the logic behind the factorial.
+I suggest you refer to the C Program to find the Factorials article to understand the logic behind the factorial.

 Temp = Number